flairekq/VidMA/README.md

 - Firebase realtime database for storing of data

 ## Website
-VidMA is hosted on https://vidma.onrender.com/ (P.S. may not be available)
+VidMA is hosted on https://vidma.onrender.com/ (P.S. as we are using the free plan for hosting on Render, it takes awhile to load when the website is in inactive state.
+We might take down the hosting after a period of time so we included screenshots of our website below to showcase it.)
 ### Products Review